davibernardes035/ElasticSearchExample/README.md

 credentialsProvider.setCredentials(AuthScope.ANY, new UsernamePasswordCredentials(USER, PWD));
 ```

-4.Create an SSLFactory instance to configure SSL/TLS settings for secure communication.
+4. Create an SSLFactory instance to configure SSL/TLS settings for secure communication.
 In this example, i'm use an unsafe trust material and hostname verifier.
 For production use, you should use proper trust material and verify the server's hostname.
 ```
 SSLFactory sslFactory = SSLFactory.builder()
                 .withUnsafeTrustMaterial()
                 .withUnsafeHostnameVerifier()
                 .build();
 ```
-5.In the next step, a RestClient instance is created, specifying the Elasticsearch server's host, port, and the "https" scheme for secure communication.
+5. In the next step, a RestClient instance is created, specifying the Elasticsearch server's host, port, and the "https" scheme for secure communication.
 The HttpClientConfigCallback is used to configure the underlying HTTP client with the provided credentials and SSL/TLS settings.
 ```
 RestClient restClient = RestClient.builder(
                         new HttpHost("localhost", 9200, "https"))